-(\$ in millions, unless otherwise stated) D Year Ended ecember 31, 2020-2021 2019-2020 2021 2020 2019 % Change % Change Revenue 148 5 (638) NM NM Segment Adjusted EBITDA(1) (130) (211) (809) 38% 74% GMV(2) 8,530 5,468 2,947 56% 86% MTUs (3) (monthly average in millions) 17.3 14.8 10.7 17% 38% Commission rate (4) 18% 17% 11% Partner incentives (5) (602) (466) (477) 29% (2)% Consumer incentives(6) (800) (437) (483) 83% (10)%
+(in \$ millions, unless otherwise stated) Year 1 Year Ended December 31, 2023 2022 2021 % Change % Change Revenue 1,194 663 148 80 % 349 % Segment Adjusted EBITDA (1) 313 (35) (130) NM 73 % $GMV^{(2)}$ 10,173 9,827 8,530 4% 15 % MTUs (3) (monthly average in millions) 19.1 19.4 17.3 (2)% 12 % Partner incentives (4) (448) (598) (602) (25)% (1)% Consumer incentives (5) (631) (841) (800) (25)% 5 %

-- (1) Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs. - (2) GMV means gross merchandise value, an operating metric representing the sum of the total dollar value of transactions from our services, including any applicable taxes, tips, tolls and fees, over the period of measurement. - (3) MTUs means monthly transacting users, which is an operating metric defined as the monthly number of unique users who transact via our products, where transact means to have successfully paid for any of our products.
-MTUs over a quarterly or annual period are calculated based on the average of the MTUs for each month in the relevant period. - (4) Commission rate is an operating metric, representing the total dollar value paid to us in the form of commissions and fees from each transaction, without any adjustments for incentives paid to driver- and merchant-partners or promotions to end-users, as a percentage of GMV, over the period of measurement. - (5) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
+(1) Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs.

+- (2) GMV means gross merchandise value, representing the sum of the total dollar value of transactions from Grab's products and services, including any applicable taxes, tips, tolls, surcharges and fees, over the period of measurement.
+GMV includes sales made through offline stores. - (3) MTUs means monthly transacting users, defined as the monthly number of unique users who transact via Grab's apps (including OVO), where transact means to have successfully paid for or utilized any of Grab's products or services (including lending).
+MTUs over a quarterly or annual period are calculated based on the average of the MTUs for each month in the relevant period.
+Starting in 2023, MTUs additionally include monthly number of unique users who transact with Grab offline while recording their Jaya Grocer loyalty points on Grab's apps.
+Starting from the fourth quarter of 2023, MTUs additionally include the monthly number of unique users who transact via Grab's apps (including OVO) through group orders. - (4) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
 The incentives granted to driver- and merchant-partners include base incentives and excess incentives, with base incentives being the amount of incentives paid to driver- and merchant-partners up to the amount of commissions and fees earned by us from those driver- and merchant-partners, and excess incentives being the amount of payments made to driver- and merchant-partners that exceed the amount of commissions and fees earned by us from those driver- and merchant-partners.
-Base incentives amounted to \$89 million, \$64 million and \$53 million for the years ended December 31, 2021, 2020 and 2019, respectively. - (6) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.
+For certain delivery offerings where Grab is contractually responsible for delivery services provided to end-users, incentives granted to driver-partners are recognized in cost of revenue.
+Base incentives amounted to \$83 million, \$65 million and \$89 million for the years ended December 31, 2023, 2022 and 2021, respectively. - (5) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.

-The revenue growth for our deliveries segment in 2020 and 2021 was driven by an increase in GMV for the same periods.
-For the year ended December 31, 2021, the revenue growth was partially offset by an increase in partner and consumer incentives.
-GMV for our deliveries segment is calculated as the sum of the total dollar value of the orders placed through our platform, including any applicable taxes, tips, tolls, delivery fees and platform and other fees.
-We generate revenue through commissions from driver- and merchant-partners, calculated as a percentage of the total dollar value and delivery fee of each GrabFood, GrabKitchen, GrabMart, and GrabExpress order.
+The revenue growth for our deliveries segment in 2023 was driven by our disciplined approach in reducing incentives and a change in business model of certain deliveries offerings in one of our markets which changed the revenue accounting from an agent to a principal based model.
+Our revenue benefited by \$183 million in 2023 as compared to 2022, from the business model change.
+For our agent-based business models, we generate revenue through commissions from driver- and merchant-partners, calculated as a percentage of the total dollar value and delivery fee of each GrabFood, GrabKitchen, GrabMart, and GrabExpress order.
 For GrabKios, we generate revenue by charging a commission on the total value of goods sold by GrabKios agents.